Quandrant/PRISM/Branch_X/methods_of_magic.md

 Prism Magic: Magic that only changes the universe from the time it's wished.

 Wish Magic: Magic that has the potential to change the universe in a retrocausal way (e.g. "I wish for humans to bleed honey").
+Often contained in artifacts like precious jewels or even Class Items.

 Null/Void Magic: Not a "true" method of magic, but still noteworthy enough for it's usefulness in counteracting all known magic.